YuanGao0702/dist-sys-exercises/lec-3/discovery/protocols/report.md

 ***Capabilities of your system***

-1. Add conversion to the Discovery Server when the conversion server start up.
+1. Add conversion servers to the Discovery Server when the conversion servers start up.
-2. Remove conversion from the Discovery Server when the conversion server shut down.
+2. Remove servers from the Discovery Server when the conversion servers shut down.
-3. Look up conversions from the Discovery Server.
+3. Look up conversion servers from the Discovery Server.
 4. Check the duplication when register new servers.
+5. Remove the conversion when all of its servers got removed.

 ***Protocols***